 The answer is simple: if your credit card covers it, and you plan to do even some international travel, get Global Entry.
 Global Entry is a two-for-one: a fast-pass through immigration when you re-enter the United States from an international trip, and it also includes membership in the TSA PreCheck program.

 Yes: when you have Global Entry, TSA PreCheck is included as a part of the program.
 Applying is straightforward just like with TSA PreCheck, and the interview is a breeze as long as you don’t have a criminal record.

 Credit Cards Offering TSA PreCheck or Global Entry Reimbursement

 Why pay for Global Entry when you can get it for free by carrying a travel rewards credit card?
 Here are our favorite travel rewards cards that reimburse you for your TSA PreCheck or Global Entry application.
 And make sure to read our full guide of all the credit cards that will reimburse this charge.

 The Capital One Venture Rewards Card

-The Capital One Venture Rewards Credit Card offers Global Entry or TSA PreCheck reimbursement as a benefit of holding the credit card.
+The Capital One Venture Rewards Card offers Global Entry or TSA PreCheck reimbursement as a benefit of holding the credit card.
 It is one of the most cost-effective options on this list as the annual fee on the card is only $95 and is even waived in the first year of card membership.

-The card is offering a sign-up bonus of 50,000 Capital One Venture Miles ($500 value) after spending $3,000 in the first 3 months of card membership.
+The card is offering a sign-up bonus of 50,000 Capital One Venture Miles ($500 value) after spending $3,000 in the first three months of card membership.

 The Platinum Card from American Express

 The Platinum Card from American Express also offers Global Entry or TSA PreCheck reimbursement as a benefit of card membership.
 It also offers the best airport lounge access available from any credit card product, and we’ve named it the best card for booking airfare.